bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/week-1/Monday/W1D1/LOs.md

 ## Expressions

 ### Expressions Objective 1
-Given a working REPL interface, write and execute a statement that will print "hello world” using console.log
+Given a working REPL interface, write and execute a statement that will print "hello world" using console.log
 ```js
 console.log("hello world");
 ```